ravn/cv/README.md

 * Introduced JUnit 4 based integration tests.

 * Introduced JSR-223 scripting to allow extending behaviour in production without having to do a full redeploy of the component.

 * Used Groovy to get class annotations for JAX-WS based web services.

 * Researched and implemented JSR-330 Dependency Injection to emulate IBM i "library lists" at runtime.
 Used Guice, Weld and Dagger as engines.

-* Used Cajo to launch on remote server, but debug in local IDE.
+* Used the Cajo remote procedure call platform to launch on remote server, but debug in local IDE.

 ### Acure
 Java Developer 2003 - 2004 (2 years)